 The VAAC also provides recommendations identifying and prioritizing activities and programs to ensure voters with disabilities can independently cast a ballot.
-The responsibilities of the committee include providing expertise on accessibility matters; incorporating accessibility procedures into operations; and providing feedback to the Registrar's office regarding accessibility standards and outreach to voters with disabilities.
+The responsibilities of the committee include providing expertise on accessibility matters; incorporating accessibility procedures into operations; and providing feedback to the

+Registrar's office regarding accessibility standards and outreach to voters with disabilities.

-LAAC and VAAC meeting agendas and a list of members and supporting organizations for each group can be found starting on page 55 in Appendices.
-Language community partners and disability community partners are listed starting on page 45 in Appendices.
+LAAC and VAAC meeting agendas and a list of members and supporting organizations for each group can be found starting on page 62 in Appendices.
+Language community partners and disability community partners are listed on page 52 and 55 in Appendices.

-Voter Education Workshops for Language Communities §4005(a)(10)(I)(i)(VI)(ia)
+Voter Education Workshops for Language Communities §4005(a)(10)(l)(i)(VI)(ia)

 Following the final publication of the EAP, the Registrar's office will host voter education workshops to provide vote center and election information for each of San Diego County's federal and state required languages.
 The federally covered languages include Spanish, Filipino, Vietnamese, and Chinese.
-The state covered languages include Japanese, and Korean.
-Additionally, the County established Board Policy A-139: Language Access to provide meaningful access for the limited English-speaking community to services, programs and activities offered by the County of San Diego.
-Arabic is covered under this policy.
+The state covered languages include Arabic, Japanese, Korean, and Laotian.